-- Taking into account the need to address the risk of health inequities.
+- Considering the need to address the risk of health and social inequalities.

 - Publishing a clear description of the issues, the choices that need to be made, and the desired future state of the care systems, stating what will be the future experience of care.